 You feel great!
 You cleaned up your diet, renewed your gym membership and knocked out your first couple of killer workouts.
 Never mind that you're so sore you can hardly climb on the scale.
-It's worth it just to see the numbers go ... up?!
-Before you throw up your hands in despair and break out a pint of Ben and Jerry's, take a deep breath and relax.
-It's just a little water retention caused by DOMS.
+It's worth it just to see the numbers go ... up?
+Before you throw up your hands in despair and break out a pint of rocky road, take a deep breath and relax.
+It's just a little water retention caused by delayed-onset muscle soreness.

 Causes of DOMS

 Once thought to be caused by the accumulation of lactic acid in the muscle cells as a byproduct of ATP metabolism, researchers now believe that structural damage to the muscle cells caused during the muscle lengthening, or eccentric, phase of exercise is the cause of DOMS.

 Exercise physiologist Len Kravitz, Ph.D., of the University of New Mexico explains that the tearing of muscle tissue and the rupture of muscle cells initiates an inflammatory response that peaks 24 to 36 hours after exercise.
 As a part of this response, the hormones ADH and aldosterone cause the kidneys to retain water.
 After a few days, balance is restored and water weight is eliminated.

 Read more: Water Retention in Muscles After Exercise